Scipath/Learning-and-Cognition/index.md

-# Learning and Cognition

-Welcome to my project page on learning and cognition!
+Welcome to my project page on **learning and cognition**!

 This space will host:

 - Interactive simulations
 - Notes and essays on cognitive science
 - Links to related research papers

 Stay tuned!